Website-2/zbp-language-services.github.io/index.md

 {% include figure.html image="/assets/Profile.png" position="right" width="200" height="200" %}
 [This website is currently being updated.
 Not all links and pages will work.]<br><br>
-ZBP Language Services provides translation and transcription in the languages English and German to moderators, consultants, agencies and LSPs working in qualitative market research.<br><br>
+ZBP Language Services provides translation and transcription in the languages English and German to studios, moderators, consultants, agencies and LSPs working in qualitative market research.<br><br>
 These services are provided to you by Zahra-Claire Bahrani-Peacock.<br><br><br><br>
 **Make your consumer or medical research project a success with:**
 * **Lively interpreting** that makes interviews pleasant to listen to, whether it's 1v1s or focus groups with up to 8 participants